-Commented [WG17]: Authority staff and stakeholders are participating in an effort to establish an East Bay Regional Advance Mitigation Program.
-Staff/consultant team have identified projects in this draft of the TEP (v2.1) as potential 'RAMP eligible' projects.
-Considerations regarding the RAMP program include its relationship with the East Contra Costa Habitat Conservation Program (HCP) and the status of the RAMP pilot when the final TEP is adopted.
-Funding for advance mitigation is included in the allocation amounts for 'RAMP eligible' projects included in this Plan future transportation.
+The Authority will develop a policy supporting the creation of an advance mitigation program that will to establish a program to provide for large-scale acquisition and management of critical habitat areas and to create a reliable approach for funding required mitigation for future transportation projects.
 This policy will identify projects that will benefit from the program and the financial contribution associated with those projects.
 This approach would be implemented by obtaining coverage for transportation projects through existing and proposed multiple species conservation plans, including the East Contra Costa Habitat Conservation Plan.
 The benefit of this policy will include an early comprehensive project delivery review, reduced costs attributed to mitigation, opportunity to significantly improve conservation benefits, and accelerated project delivery.
 If this approach cannot be fully implemented, then the identified funds shall be used for environmental mitigation purposes on a project by project basis.